-Effects Edit mode is used for setting up the Digital Signal Processing effects.
+Effects Edit Mode is used for setting up the Digital Signal Processing effects.
 Each Effect Patch has 4 effect bus inputs, and an internal configuration of multiple effects such as reverb, delay, and pitch-related effects (chorus, flange, etc.).
-You can determine what kinds of effects are used on each bus, change parameters (such as reverb decay time or chorus speed) of effects, set modulation (such as having the modulation wheel change the delay time), and set the effects mix (how much reverb, delay and chorus on the output of each effect bus).
+You can determine what kinds of effects are used on each bus (this is called a "Configuration"), change each effect's parameters (such as reverb decay time or chorus speed), set modulation routings (such as having the modulation wheel change the decay time), and set the effects mix (how much reverb, delay and chorus on the output of each effect bus).